St Brendan's Church, Brendon, Exmoor

-The piscina is shaped like a goblet, with 2 bands of carvings on the bowl, depicting foliage and beasts, with a zigzag pattern above.
+The piscina is shaped like a goblet, with two bands of carvings on the bowl, depicting foliage and beasts, with a zigzag pattern above.
 The stem shows more carvings of foliage.
-There is no indication of how old the piscina is, but they style of carving suggests an early Norman date.
+There is no indication of how old the piscina is, but the style of carving suggests an early Norman date.

 Over the porch is a sundial made of slate, dated 1707.

 St Brendan's Church is usually open daylight hours.
 There is a wide layby opposite the church, and the views from the layby and the churchyard are simply stunning.